-The Diagnose BIS tool allows you to diagnose potential problems with the Bathymetry Information System (BIS) geodatabase.
-For example, the link from the BIS geodatabase to your bathymetry data may have been broken due to someone changing the network folder structure.
+The Diagnose BIS tool allows you to diagnose possible problems that could arise related to your BIS geodatabase.
+For example, the link from your BIS geodatabase to your bathymetry data could have been compromised due to someone altering the network folder structure.
 In this case, the Diagnose BIS tool would detect and inform you of the problem.

-If you are experiencing an error when using the BIS geodatabase, you should first diagnose the problem using the Diagnose BIS tool.
-You can verify BIS geodatabase connectivity to files and datasets, validate metadata definition files, and check the display optimization of your bathymetry datasets with the Diagnose BIS tool.
-The tool also provides information about manual and automated repairs that should be made.
+If you are experiencing an error when using the BIS geodatabase, you should first diagnose the problem using the tool.
+You can validate the BIS geodatabase for connectivity issues to critical files and datasets, validate metadata definition files, and check for display optimization of your bathymetry datasets with the Diagnose BIS tool.
+The tool provides information as to where manual and automated repairs should be made.

-The Manual Repairs section of the dialog box displays BIS geodatabase errors that you will need to repair manually.
-These repairs may include fixing broken links to datasets or modifying XML metadata definition files that the BIS cannot validate.
-For example, if the BIS geodatabase requires a field or attribute in one of the XML metadata definition files and the file is missing, the tool will notify you that a manual repair is needed.
-When manual repairs are needed, the button or buttons for the errors in the Manual Repairs section will be enabled and displayed with an exclamation mark.
+The Manual Repairs section of the dialog box searches the BIS database for errors that you can repair yourself.
+These repairs can include fixing broken links to datasets or modifying the XML metadata definition files that the BIS cannot validate.
+For example, if the BIS geodatabase requires a field or attribute in one of the XML metadata definition files that the file is missing, the tool notifies you that a manual repair is needed.
+When manual repairs are needed, the errors discovered within the Manual Repairs section are enabled and marked with an exclamation mark.
 If there are no errors in the Manual Repairs section of the dialog box, green check marks are displayed and View Broken Paths and View Metadata Files are disabled.

-The View Broken Paths button in the Manual Repairs section of the dialog box is enabled when paths to datasets are broken or when the BIS geodatabase cannot access a necessary folder.
-The View Metadata Files button is enabled when errors are found in any of the XML definition files used by the BIS geodatabase.
+The View Broken Paths button within the Manual Repairs section of the dialog box is enabled when errors are found where paths to datasets are broken or when the BIS geodatabase cannot access a necessary folder.
+View Metadata Files is enabled when there are errors within any of the XML definition files used by the BIS geodatabase.
 In either case, you have the option to export the errors to a text file.
-You can then review the errors and make necessary repairs.
+You can then review the errors and make the changes necessary to correct them.

-The Automated Repairs section of the dialog box displays errors that can automatically be repaired by the Diagnose BIS tool can automatically repair for you.
-These automated repairs fix problems related to BIS datasets, including errors with bathymetry boundaries, bathymetry cell sizes, bathymetry statistics, bathymetry overviews, broken data paths and an invalid or missing Bathymetry Data Index.
-These types of problems related to BIS datasets may occur if, for example, your computer crashes or you experience network connectivity issues while interacting with the BIS geodatabase.
+The Automated Repairs section of the dialog box searches for errors that the Diagnose BIS tool can automatically repair for you.
+These automated repairs fix problems related to BIS datasets, including errors with bathymetry boundaries, bathymetry cell sizes, bathymetry statistics, bathymetry overviews, broken data paths, inactive bathymetry data indexes, and an invalid or missing Bathymetry Data Index.
+These types of problems related to BIS datasets could occur if, for example, your computer crashes or you canceled the creation of overviews while adding datasets to the BIS geodatabase.
 Selecting these types of errors and clicking Repair Selected automatically fixes these problems.

-If no errors are found, the check box next to the error type is disabled and displays a green check mark.
+If errors are not found, the check box next to each error type is disabled and a green check mark is displayed.
 An exclamation mark next to an error type indicates that an error has been found.
 You can choose whether or not to repair it by checking or unchecking the associated check box.

 - Start ArcMap.